Discover Vietnam’s Ethnicities - Central Vietnam I

 The Ro Mam by RéhahnPrecious Heritage Art Gallery Museum

-Over the course of nearly a decade, the French photographer Réhahn researched and photo-documented all 54 official ethnic minorities in Vietnam, with the hope of increasing the public’s understanding of tribal culture in the country.
+Over the course of nearly a decade, the French photographer Réhahn researched and photo-documented all 54 official ethnic groups in Vietnam, with the hope of increasing the public’s understanding of tribal culture in the country.

 The Co Tu by RéhahnPrecious Heritage Art Gallery Museum